fonttools/fontbakery/README.md

 ## Bash completion

 Fontbakery comes with a minimal Bash completion script.
 It can help you to type the subcommands that follow directly after the `fontbakery` command.
-Bash completion is a accessed by hitting the [TAB] key when entering the command.
+Bash completion is accessed by hitting the [TAB] key when entering the command.

 There's no special completion support for the arguments of the subcommands yet.